nicolasdanet/Spaghettis_TclTk/README.txt

 Remark:

-    This is an (AT YOUR OWN RISK) work-in-progress version.
+    This is an (AT YOUR OWN RISK) experimental work-in-progress.

 Build: